espressif/esp-chip-errata/docs/en/03-errata-description/esp32/ulp-and-touch-sensors-cannot-be-used.rst

-[ULP] ULP coprocessor and touch sensors can not be used in Deep-sleep mode if RTC_PERIPH power domain is powered up
+[ULP-3.19] ULP Coprocessor And Touch Sensors Can Not Be Used In Deep-sleep Mode If RTC_PERIPH Power Domain Is Powered Up
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. only:: esp32